Dining Out With Diabetes: Chinese Restaurants

 Chinese food is one of the most popular dining options in North America – many people will admit to having at least one Chinese take out menu stashed in a kitchen drawer.
 However, as is the case with most ethnic cuisine, America’s version of Chinese food tends to differ from traditional preparations in ways that make it challenging to incorporate into a healthy diet.
 People with diabetes need to be especially careful, because certain entrees are high not only high in carbs, but also in fat and sodium.

 If you really want to order a favorite dish, be smart: focus on the flavor and keep your portions small.
 Many of the most popular entrees, like sweet & sour pork and lemon chicken, are deep-fried and therefore have higher fat and calories.
 Other favorites, like fried rice and chow mein, are often high in carbs and fat.
-One way to eat healthy is to ask for the sauce on the side and enjoy a lighter version of your favorite dish.
-For example, a 3 oz serving of orange chicken with fried rice has roughly 500 calories and 40 grams of carbs!
-Just by asking for the sauce on the side you can eliminate up to 100 calories and 10-15 grams of carbs.
+For example, a full serving of Fried Rice at Panda Express provides 85 g of carb with 520 calories, that’s close to 6 carb choices.
 Another tip is to cut your main entree in half and pair it with a sensible side.
 Also, remember that lower sodium versions of soy sauce are available at most Chinese restaurants and some restaurants will even prepare meals without any soy sauce added to your entree.

 • BBQ pork/spare ribs